jonescompneurolab/hnn-core/dev/_sources/contributing.rst.txt

 The repository is tested via continuous integration with GitHub Actions and Circle.
 The automated tests run on GitHub Actions while the documentation is built on Circle.

+To speed up the documentation-building process on CircleCI, we enabled versioned `caching <https://circleci.com/docs/caching/>`_ to reduce the building time from about 30 minutes to ~5 minutes.
+Usually, you don't need to worry about it.
+But in case a complete rebuild is necessary for a new version of the doc, you can modify the content in ``.circleci/build_cache``, as CircleCI uses the MD5 of that file as the key for previously cached content.
+For consistency, we recommend you to monotonically increase the version number in that file, e.g., from "v2"-> "v3".